llvm/llvm-project/llvm/docs/AMDGPUDwarfExtensionAllowLocationDescriptionOnTheDwarfExpressionStack/AMDGPUDwarfExtensionAllowLocationDescriptionOnTheDwarfExpressionStack.md

     expression value with initial stack entries.
 In all other cases the initial stack is empty.

-    The result is undefined if any location descriptors are invalid (see [3.5.3 DWARF Location Description](#dwarf-location-description)).
+    The result is undefined if any location descriptions are invalid (see [2.5.3 DWARF Location Description](#dwarf-location-description)).

 If the evaluation requires a context element that is not specified, then the